 This leaves brokers with a potential problem, where securities are offered for sale over the Internet, if the broker, and his firm, and the securities themselves, are not registered in all 50 states.
-If that is not the case, then the posting of a preliminary prospectus, or other information regarding a offering, could be deemed a solicitation in the state.
-Without registration, or an exemption, the broker, the brokerage firm, and even the issuer, could find themselves the subject of a state administrative proceeding for violation of the state securities laws.
+If that is not the case, then the posting of a preliminary prospectus, or other information regarding an offering, could be deemed a solicitation in the state.
+Without registration or an exemption, the broker, the brokerage firm, and even the issuer could find themselves the subject of a state administrative proceeding for violation of the state securities laws.

-The state and federal securities law issues will ultimately be resolved, and one day the “Internet Offering” will be as common place as traditional tombstones, and television, radio and mail advertisements.
-But until that time, brokers and entrepreneurs are advised to tread carefully, with the advise of experienced securities counsel, lest you become a state regulator’s test case.
+The state and federal securities law issues will ultimately be resolved, and one day the “Internet Offering” will be as commonplace as traditional tombstones, and television, radio, and mail advertisements.
+But until that time, brokers and entrepreneurs are advised to tread carefully, with the advice of experienced securities counsel, lest you become a state regulator’s test case.